Local Journalism Initiative Impact

 By: Adam Cooke - PORT HAWKESBURY - Since I became obsessed with the local and national CBC at the age of nine, I have yearned to be a broadcaster.
 Because of the Local Journalism Initiative, that dream is becoming a reality.

 Regent Park, Toronto -- The effect of the COVID-19 pandemic has been staggering, there is not a single area of societal interaction that has not undergone some form of disruption.
+And yet, communities, organizations, and individuals have adapted.

 La Ronge, Saskatchewan -- Missinipi Broadcasting Corporation’s (MBC) has been supplying Aboriginal music, radio, and film to northern Saskatchewan since 1983 -- 37 years.